msmhq/msm/docs/commands/in-game.md

 Like the previous command, sends a string to the server to execute, but in addition outputs the server log to the screen afterwards.
 You can stop watching the log output by pressing Ctrl+C.

-    <server> console

-Resumes and connects the user to the underlying screen session which runs the server. "screen" is a tool which allows a terminal to run in the background and be returned to when necessary.
-The `<server> console` command "resumes" the screen session allow direct access to the server console.

-**Warning: Pressing Control+C in a screen session will terminate/stop/kill the Minecraft server.** To leave a screen session (and the server) running use the "Control+A then D" key combination.

-    <server> config <setting> <value>

-Each vanilla Minecraft server has a `server.properties` file which controls aspects from which map to load, to the game difficulty, to special settings understandable only to Minecraft Server Manager.
-These values can be change by editing the file directly, or by using this command.

-If a setting already exists in the file, it will be updated with the new value, if it does not yet exist a new entry will be appended to the end of the file.

-This command may be a good entry point for admins not familiar with command line file editors such as vim or emacs.

 [op]: http://www.minecraftwiki.net/wiki/Operator
 [survival]: http://www.minecraftwiki.net/wiki/Survival